 Here are three steps every customer support team leader should take to implement a coaching plan:

 You can’t improve what you don’t measure.
-Accordingly, CX managers need to know what, exactly, agents need help with in order to maximize the effectiveness of coaching sessions.
+Accordingly, CX managers need to know what, exactly, agents need help with in order to maximize the effectiveness of coaching meetings.
 The most effective (and efficient) way to do this is by collecting quality data from customer-agent interactions.

 This takes patience and strong attention to detail.
 So consider leveling up your data collection like Monday.com, the project management software company.
 Monday.com’s CX team struggled to fully understand the experiences their customers had.